-How to create a digital marketing strategy for your small business
+How to create a complete digital marketing strategy for small businesses

 You’ve got a great product with a solid customer base.
 And the time has come to take things to the next level, which means putting together a strong marketing plan.

-Which is why having a clear digital marketing strategy is key.
-It’s the difference between throwing spaghetti at the wall to see what sticks, and giving potential customers content they truly engage with.
+Creating a clear digital marketing strategy is key to giving potential customers online content they truly engage with.

-In this guide, you’ll learn how to put together a digital marketing plan, how each activity aligns with your marketing funnel and be introduced to some core channels to help you get started today.
+In this guide, you’ll learn how to put together a complete digital marketing plan, how each activity aligns with your marketing funnel and be introduced to some core digital marketing channels to help you get started.

 Table of contents